-As 2022 begins to wrap up, I want to reflect on where we are as an industry and think about the year ahead.
+As 2022 begins to wrap up, I want to reflect on where we are as an industry, discuss current workers’ compensation trends, and think about the year ahead.
 Workers’ compensation is complex and ever-changing, so there is plenty for business owners and leaders to keep an eye on.
 Here are some workers’ compensation trends on top of our minds at ICW Group that may impact insureds.

 How does an independent contractor differ from an employee?